BUDAPEST – A FULL TRAVEL GUIDE!

 If you’re interested in picking up fresh produce for lunch or souvenirs to take home and cook with, be sure to stop by Central Market Hall where you’ll find vendor stalls selling fresh fruits, vegetables, nuts, and seasonings.

 Gelarto Rosa is an independent chain of artisanal ice cream stores in the heart of Budapest.
-Their ice cream is hand-made on the premises, from the finest organic ingredients with traditional flavors such as chocolate, vanilla, and raspberry to seasonal flavors like pumpkin and brown bread whiskey.
+Their ice cream is hand-made on-site, from the finest organic ingredients with traditional flavors such as chocolate, vanilla, and raspberry to seasonal flavors like pumpkin and brown bread whiskey.

-It’s a popular spot for good reason, so be prepared to wait in a line that makes its way out of the front door, luckily it moves quickly.
-Once you make it to the register you will pay based on how many flavors you want to be added to your cone, I chose three which allowed for a nice rose effect.
-Once you’ve paid the cashier you’ll make your way to the glass case which houses tubs of gelato.
+It’s a popular spot for good reason, so be prepared to wait in a line that makes its way out of the front door, luckily it moves quickly!
+Once you make it to the register, you pay based on how many flavors you want added to your cone.
+I chose three which allowed for a nice rose effect.

 nightlife